CenTsuPH/centsu/README.md

 </p>

 # Report bugs
-If you notice issues while installing this tool or running this tool kindly mail to me at <a href="mailto: vincenthilario56@gmail.com">Gmail</a> or Open an issue via github.
+If you notice issues while installing this tool or running this tool kindly mail to me at vincenthilario56@gmail.com" or Open an issue via github.

 ### Requirements
 ```